 What Is Xylitol?

-Xylitol is considered a “sugar alcohol” because it has a chemical structure that’s similar to both sugars and alcohol, however it’s technically neither of these in the way we usually think of them.
+Xylitol is considered a “sugar alcohol” because it has a chemical structure that’s similar to both sugars and alcohol, but it’s technically neither of these in the way we usually think of them.
 It’s in fact a type of low-digestible carbohydrate that includes fiber.

 What is xylitol made from?
 It’s a crystalline alcohol and a derivative of xylose — a crystalline aldose sugar that is not digestible by the bacteria in our digestive systems.